pith. sign in

 Core claim

-HDFlow is a novel hierarchical planning framework that employs a high-level diffusion planner to generate sequences of strategic subgoals in a learned latent space, capitalizing on diffusion's exploratory capabilities, and these subgoals then guide a low-level rectified flow planner that generates smooth and dense trajectories by exploiting the speed and efficiency of ordinary differential equation-based trajectory generation.
+HDFlow is a novel hierarchical planning framework that employs a high-level diffusion planner to generate sequences of strategic subgoals in a learned latent space, capitalizing on diffusion's exploratory capabilities, and these subgoals then guide a low-level rectified flow planner that generates smooth and dense trajectories by exploiting the efficiency of ordinary differential equation-based trajectory generation.

 What carries the argument